OptiMind: Teaching LLMs to Think Like Optimization Experts: Experiments

-\textbf{Results with OptiMind's training data cleaning.} First, SFT training fed with the cleaned training data processed through OptiMind has demonstrable gains.
-Focusing on the \textsc{gpt-oss-20b} model and isolating training effects under the single-turn without hints, our SFT model outperforms the base model by $+1.2\%$ on IndustryOR, $+4.4\%$ on Mamo-Complex, and $+4.0\%$ on OptMATH.
-Improvement gains remain under 5-turn self-correction setting (see Table \ref{tab:sft_vs_base_nohint} for details).
-Additional ablation study can be found in \S\ref{sec:ablation}.
+\textbf{Results with OptiMind's SFT training.} Our SFT training fed with the cleaned training data processed through OptiMind has demonstrable gains.
+Under the single-turn without hints, our SFT model outperforms the base model by $+2.7\%$ on IndustryOR, $+20.7\%$ on Mamo-Complex, and $+9.9\%$ on OptMATH.
+These gains remain when we apply error-analysis hints: with $+2.2\%$, $+13.2\%$, and $+5.4\%$ on IndustryOR, Mamo-Complex, and OptMATH, respectively, as shown in Figure~\ref{fig:sft_vs_base}.
+Additional ablation studies can be found in \S\ref{sec:ablation}.

 \textbf{Results with OptiMind's error analysis.} Additionally, using class-specific error analysis and the associated hints at inference consistently lift single-turn accuracy across models and datasets.
-Typical gains from ``no hint'' to ``with hints'' across the baselines and our SFT model (single-turn, no majority voting) range from are $+3\%$ to $+6\%$ on IndustryOR, $+11\%$ to $+14\%$ on Mamo-Complex, and $+1\%$ to $+4\%$ on OptMATH, with rare small dips around $-1\%$ to $-2\%$ on OptMATH for a few models.
-Interestingly, even \textsc{GPT-5} sees a significant improvement in accuracy when using the hints (up to $+4.93\%$ on IndustryOR), suggesting that hints can enhance the performance of even very strong models, encoding domain-specific information that seems complementary to general model's capabilities.
+Typical gains from ``no hint'' to ``with hints'' across the baselines and our SFT model (single-turn, no majority voting) range from $+1\%$ to $+6\%$ on IndustryOR, $+2\%$ to $+10\%$ on Mamo-Complex, and $+1\%$ to $+4\%$ on OptMATH, with rare small dips around $-2\%$ on OptMATH for a few models.
+Interestingly, even \textsc{GPT-5} sees a significant improvement in accuracy when using the hints (up to $+4.71\%$ on MAMO-Complex), suggesting that hints can enhance the performance of even very strong models, encoding domain-specific information that seems complementary to general model's capabilities.
 See Fig.~\ref{fig:table2_barplot} for the detailed results.
-As a deeper dive, we examine Mamo-Complex, which is dominated by five problem classes.
-Fig.~\ref{fig:classes_ablation} (left) shows a per-class breakdown of \textsc{gpt-oss-20b} model without and with hints at inference: accuracy increases are broad and most pronounced on types prone to error related to sign conventions (e.g., within flow-conservation-type constraints) and in complex structural constraints (e.g., subtour elimination constraints in TSP).
-While IndustryOR and OptMATH contain more heterogeneous types, we observe the same consistent pattern of improvement; see Appendix \ref{app:error-analysis} for details.

-\textbf{Overall comparison.} Our results are summarized in Table \ref{tab:multi_turn_hints}.
-As can be seen, the model obtained with the complete OptiMind pipeline, that is, \textsc{gpt-oss-20b} model with SFT, error-analysis hints, multi-turn inference and majority voting, attains accuracy that is close to much larger state-of-the-art models and clearly outperforms open-source models of similar size.
-For example, when comparing against \textsc{GPT-5} (single turn, no hints), our model is within $-1.9\%$ on OptMATH and is $+2.3\%$ and $+4.2$ on IndustryOR and Mamo-Complex respectively.
-In addition, we see sizable improvements over the base \textsc{gpt-oss-20b} model, even when it uses majority voting: $+1.3\%$, $+4.7\%$, and $5.9\%$ on OptMATH, IndustryOR, and Mamo-complex, respectively.
-Other OSS models fall significantly behind ours; for example, comparing with \textsc{SIRL-Gurobi-32B}, we obtain improvements of $17\%$ -- $28\%$ across the different benchmarks.